MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## View information about IT tools

-- Select **Surface IT Tools** to access details about the latest tools, including the [Surface IT Toolkit](surface-it-toolkit.md), [Surface Diagnostice Toolkit for Business](surface-diagnostic-toolkit-business.md), and [Surface API Management Service](https://github.com/microsoft/SurfaceApiManagementService).
+- Select **Surface IT Tools** to access details about the latest tools, including the [Surface IT Toolkit](surface-it-toolkit.md), [Surface Diagnostics Toolkit for Business](surface-diagnostic-toolkit-business.md), and [Surface API Management Service](https://github.com/microsoft/SurfaceApiManagementService).

 ## Learn more